The history of Con Dao

 Mainly open in the morning until 10am and then in the evening between 4-6pm the local market is the place to go for fresh fruit and veg but also a few tasty street food snacks along Pham Van Dong, at the edge of the fresh market there’s a stall that sells banh mi and bread rolls (only in the morning) but we don’t think they’re vegan so beware.
 But, there are a few stalls that are selling all kinds of sweet, deep fried vegan goodies (mainly made from coconut, sesame seeds, flour and sugar).
 These are the stall that you should visit if you want to get your deep fired vegan bread fix.

 Along Ton Duc Thang Street

-The seafront along Ton Duc Thang fills up with people in the late afternoon and there’s a few people selling street food.
-None of it was vegan apart from the sweet potato lady who sits cooking her potatoes for hours on hot coals.
+The seafront along Ton Duc Thang fills up with people in the late afternoon and there’s a few people selling street food, no one appeared to be selling anything vegan, apart from the sweet potato lady who sits cooking her potatoes for hours on hot coals.

 You can book a table in one of the restaurants at Six Senses Con Dao and treat yourself to an amazing vegan meal.
 Choose from Vietnamese or Western cuisine, healthy or indulgent; it all tastes spectacular.
 For something out of the ordinary try the ‘Banh Bao’ burger or if you’re really feeling like spoiling yourself, spend the night at the Chef’s table.
 You won’t be disappointed.
 Here is our review from By The Beach at Six Senses Con Dao.